WasmEdge/WasmEdge/docs/book/en/src/embed/rust/wasmedge-sys-api.md

 ### Step 2: Create a WasmEdge `Vm` context

-In WasmEdge, a `Vm` defines an running environment, in which all various of instances and contexts are stored and mantained.
-In the demo code below, we explicitly create a WasmEdge `Store` context, and then use it as one of inputs in the creation of a `Vm` context.
-If not specify a `Store` context explicily, then `Vm` will create a store by itself.
+In WasmEdge, a `Vm` defines a running environment, in which all varieties of instances and contexts are stored and maintained.
+In the demo code below, we explicitly create a WasmEdge `Store` context, and then use it as one of the inputs in the creation of a `Vm` context.
+If not specify a `Store` context explicitly, then `Vm` will create a store by itself.

 ```rust
 use wasmedge_sys::{Config, Store, Vm};